manufosela/Automatic-Form-Validation/README.md

 ```
 Second add data-validate="true" to form tag

-And thrid add *data-* attributes to form fields:
+And third add *data-* attributes to form fields:
 ```html
 data-required="true" to mandatory fields data-tovalidate="XXXX" to check the value with XXXX type